Share

 Organizations invest in new technology or software to improve their processes, increase productivity, or stay competitive in their industry.
 This could include an ERP implementation such as SAP.

-All software or technology upgrades made by a business are incurred as capital expenditures.
+All technology upgrades made by a business are incurred as capital expenditures, including software upgrades.
 For example, migrating from SAP to SAP S/4HANA would be classified as a capital expenditure.
 Technology and software upgrades are recorded as assets on the balance sheet.
 Additionally, it’s important to note that software licenses are a common form of capital expenditure for all organizations.

 Learn how to effectively distinguish between CapEx and OpEx with SaaS projects.